aldertzomer/shell-genomics/_episodes/03-working-with-files.md

 > ## Exercise
 >
 > Starting in the `shell_data/untrimmed_fastq/` directory, do the following:
-> 1. Make sure that you have deleted your backup directory and all files it contains.
+> 1. Make sure that you have deleted your ~/backup directory and all files it contains.
+> 2. Create the backup directory in your home directory.
-> 2. Create a backup of each of your FASTQ files using `cp`.
-(Note: You'll need to do this individually for each of the two FASTQ files.
+> 3. Create a backup of each of your FASTQ files using `cp` directly in the ~/backup directory.
+> (Note: You'll need to do this individually for each of the two FASTQ files.
 We haven't
-> learned yet how to do this
-> with a wildcard.)
+> learned yet how to do this with a wildcard.)
-> 3. Use a wildcard to move all of your backup files to a new backup directory.
 > 4. Change the permissions on all of your backup files to be write-protected.
 >
 > > ## Solution
 > >
-> > 1. `rm -r backup`
+> > 1. `rm -r ~/backup`
+> > 2. `mkdir ~/backup`
-> > 2. `cp SRR098026.fastq SRR098026-backup.fastq` and `cp SRR097977.fastq SRR097977-backup.fastq`
+> > 3. `cp SRR098026.fastq ~/backup/SRR098026-backup.fastq` and `cp SRR097977.fastq ~/backup/SRR097977-backup.fastq`
-> > 3. `mkdir backup` and `mv *-backup.fastq backup`
-> > 4. `chmod -w backup/*-backup.fastq`
+> > 4. `chmod -w ~/backup/*-backup.fastq`
-> > It's always a good idea to check your work with `ls -l backup`.
+> > It's always a good idea to check your work with `ls -l ~/backup`.
 You should see something like:
 > >
 > > ~~~
 > > -r--r--r-- 1 dcuser dcuser 47552 Nov 15 23:06 SRR097977-backup.fastq